-The Ohio Photographs section of this website includes a picture of the 1922 second grade class at Holy Name Parish, on Broadway on the southeast side of Cleveland.
+This website includes a picture of the 1922 second grade class at Holy Name Parish on Broadway on the southeast side of Cleveland.
 My mother was in that class and identified most of the children in the picture.
 She identified the fifth young man from our left in the second last row as Paul Downs.
 There was a Paul Downs living in the area, described below, who is probably him.

 Paul was "single, with dependents" when he enlisted in the Army in 1942, and remained single the rest of his life.
 His death notice in the Cleveland Press of February 3, 1972, mentions his brother and sister as survivors.
 He is buried in Calvary Cemetery.